Blog

 Adding Automation to Laboratory Workflow Management and LIS System Processes

 For many, the solution starts with laboratory software systems that support automation.
-For example, clinical pathology is a prime example of what can be accomplished with automated clinical lab workflow.
+For example, clinical pathology is a prime example of what can be accomplished with an automated clinical lab workflow.

-Learn More: The Power of Integration: Unleashing the Potential of LigoLab's LIS System & Lab RCM Platform
+Learn More: The Power of Integration: Unleashing the Potential of LigoLab's Medical LIS System & Lab RCM Platform

 These new modern LIS lab solutions feature interface engines that maximize connectivity with all laboratory analyzers and devices.
 They are also rule-based, enabling lab directors and managers to build simple to complex rules and actions that replace inefficient and mistake-prone human intervention with automation.